jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 ## Day 2 - Return to Lopez Island

 We woke up early to pack up so that we could catch the slack tide back, which worked out perfectly.
-Crossing the San Juan Channel when everything was dead still and not a boat in sight was a completely different experience.
+Crossing the San Juan Channel when everything was completely still and not a boat in sight was a totally different experience.
 We even had some curious seals cruising around our kayaks and poking there little bald heads up to keep an eye on us.

 | Marker                                                                         | Time                | Tide  | Speed (knots) |
 |--------------------------------------------------------------------------------|---------------------|-------|---------------|